Back

 Use two- or multi-factor authentication.
 Even if criminals manage to get their hands on your data, they will still be missing an additional factor to log in.

 Just like images of smokers’ lungs on cigarette packages, fear-mongering and simplified rules of conduct are only moderately successful – they are usually forgotten after just a few days.
 This means that information security must be integrated into the corporate philosophy.
-Therefore, our most important tip is to provide continuous training and raise the awareness level in your company.
-With this in mind, we offer our Information Security Course with comprehensive information on the various risks of criminal cyberattacks.
-It remains a fact: ignorant employees still provide the biggest target for all kinds of cyberattacks.
+Therefore, our most important tip is to undertake continuous security awareness training and promote awareness in your company.
+After all, employee ignorance of these issues is still the biggest problem when it comes to the various risks relating to tabnabbing or other cyberattacks.
+Explore how our Cyber Training Awareness Program for Employees can bolster your organisation’s defenses against tabnabbing and various other online threats.

 Other Articles on Cyber Security Awareness Training You Might Find Interesting